-Haynes and Boone, LLP Associate Andrew Van Osselaer authored an article for ABA Insurance Journal with four other attorneys from around the country detailing the types of insurance coverage that make up “supply chain coverage” and common exclusions and pitfalls.
+Haynes Boone Associate Andrew Van Osselaer authored an article for ABA Insurance Journal with four other attorneys from around the country detailing the types of insurance coverage that make up “supply chain coverage” and common exclusions and pitfalls.

 Read an excerpt below.